 Skip to content

-Xiaomi ships MiMo-V2.5-Pro with text, image, audio, and video in a single multimodal model
+Xiaomi releases MiMo-V2.5-Pro multimodal model for text, image, audio, video

 By Harsh Desai